Summary: 4 steps to rebrand your intranet from deciding on a new name and persona to redesigning your intranet.

-2) Have a brainstorm session
+2) Have a brainstorming session

 Once you have received enough valuable feedback, start brainstorming.
 Have everyone share their ideas for what the new intranet will look like, where things will be, what the new name will be, etc.

 Before we rebranded our intranet, we all had to come up with a new intranet name.
-Once everyone threw their ideas out, we put it into a Quick Poll on our current intranet and the name with the most votes won.
+Once everyone threw their ideas out, we put them into a Quick Poll on our current intranet, and the name with the most votes won.
 We ended up choosing SQIRL (pronounced like squirrel) for our new intranet, standing for SQ Internal Resource Locator.
 Prior to this, our intranet was called SQintranet and since our company name is SQ Box Solutions, we wanted to keep the ‘SQ’ in the name.
 This also gave us the idea to create a squirrel character for our intranet persona.

-Tip: Make sure your new intranet name, brand and persona reflect your core values and company culture.
+Tip: Make sure your new intranet name, brand, and persona reflect your core values and company culture.

 3) Create your new brand

 It is important to completely redesign your whole intranet when rebranding.
 You want your intranet to look and feel different than it did before so employees get excited about using it again.
-Including a new logo, name, persona and design are really the key elements to rebrand your intranet.
+Including a new logo, name, persona, and design are really the key elements to rebrand your intranet.
 From there, you can decide if you want to change the architecture and navigation of your intranet.
 In some cases, you may not have to change the intranet architecture depending on what feedback you received in step 1.

 4) Unveil your new brand